DoD-Platform-One/bigbang/docs/developer/develop-package.md

     └── README.md
     ```

-1. Merging code should require approval from a minimum of 2 codeowners.
-To setup merge requests to work properly with CODEOWNERS approval change these settings in your project:
+14. Merging code should require approval from a minimum of two codeowners.
+To se tup merge requests to work properly with CODEOWNERS approval, change these settings in your project:

+     a.
 Under Settings → General → Merge Request Approvals, change "Any eligible user" "Approvals required" to 1.
 Also ensure that "Require new approvals when new commits are added to an MR" is checked.

+     b.
 Under Settings → Repository → Protected Branches, add the main branch with "Developers + Maintainers" allowed to merge, "No one" allowed to push, and "Codeowner approval required" turned on.

+     c.
 Under Settings → Repository → Default Branch, ensure that main is selected.

-1. Development Testing Cycle: Test your Package chart by deploying with helm.
+15. Development Testing Cycle: Test your Package chart by deploying with helm.
 Test frequently so you don't pile up multiple layers of errors.
 The goal is for Packages to be deployable independently of the bigbang chart.
 Most upstream helm charts come with internal services like a database that can be toggled on or off.
 If available use them for testing and CI pipelines.
 In some cases this is not an option.
 You can manually deploy required in-cluster services in order to complete your development testing.
-    Here is an example of an in-cluster postgres database
+Here is an example of an in-cluster postgres database.

     ```shell
     helm repo add bitnami https://charts.bitnami.com/bitnami